seanorourke7/taped/README.md

 The site's design is based around Luca's realworld Instagram content.
 Images were edited for the website to be cohesive.
 Bootstrap and Crispy Forms were used for the project's frontend to speed up the process and to keep the templates consistent.
 Further customisation to the buttons, forms, modals, toasts and user feedback processes were added to the project's CSS files.

-If a customer chooses to make a purchase then they are given consistent feedback through the use of 'toasts' messages and confirmation emails.
+If a customer chooses to make a purchase then they are given consistent feedback through the use of 'toasts' messages.
 The purchasing process is presented using Stripe payment handlers, obtained and setup using [Stripe's](https://stripe.com/docs) documentation and website.

 ### Site Goals